-Agent scans and traditional active network-based scans each have their own benefits and limitations when discovering assets and analyzing vulnerabilities on your network.
+Agent scans and network scans each have their own benefits and limitations when discovering assets and analyzing vulnerabilities on your network.

-In a nutshell, traditional active scans originate from a Tenable Nessus scanner that reaches out to the hosts targeted for scanning, while agent scans run on hosts regardless of network location or connectivity and then report the results back to the manager (for example, Tenable Nessus Manager or Tenable Vulnerability Management) when network connectivity resumes.
+In a nutshell, network scans originate from a Tenable Nessus scanner that reaches out to the hosts targeted for scanning, while agent scans run on hosts regardless of network location or connectivity and then report the results back to the manager (for example, Tenable Nessus Manager or Tenable Vulnerability Management) when network connectivity resumes.

-If traditional Tenable Nessus scanning is adequate for your environment and requirements, you may not need to use agents.
-However, for most organizations, Tenable recommends a combination of agents and traditional scanning to ensure full visibility into the entire network.
+If network scanning is adequate for your environment and requirements, you may not need to use agents.
+However, for most organizations, Tenable recommends a combination of agents and network scanning to ensure full visibility into the entire network.